- 1) PTFS carefully removes clips, staples, document fasteners, and other bindings

 All of our digitization practices are modeled on the guidelines defined by the National Archives and Records Administration (NARA).
 While these insights benefit all of our customers, our government clientele are particularly appreciative.
 PTFS works closely with Federal agencies to ensure that the output meets their specific standards.
 And with 80 percent of staff possessing clearance credentials, customers know the secured declassification and content conversion projects are being carried out by trusted business partners.

 - 6,000 Sq Ft Digitization Facility

-Located in our 6,000 square foot, government secure, state-of-the-art service center, PTFS is equipped to digitize a wide variety of media formats.
+- Government secure, state-of-the-art service center equipped to digitize a wide variety of media formats

 - Platen-protected wide-angle scanners (book scanning)

 - Large-format scanners (architectual drawings and other over-size materials)